Defent/DMS_Exile/README.md

 ### To modify the config:
-* Download the a3_dms folder
+1. Download the a3_dms folder
-* Edit the config.sqf to your preferences.
+2. Edit the config.sqf to your preferences.
-* Pack the a3_dms folder with a PBO tool (**PBO Manager**, Eliteness, or Arma 3 Tools suite)
+3. Pack the a3_dms folder with a PBO tool (**PBO Manager**, Eliteness, or Arma 3 Tools suite)
-* Follow the ["To install:" steps](https://github.com/Defent/DMS_Exile#to-install) using the PBO you just created instead of the pre-packed one.
+4. Follow the ["To install:" steps](https://github.com/Defent/DMS_Exile#to-install) using the PBO you just created instead of the pre-packed one.

 ### HEADLESS CLIENT:

+**The way DMS utilizes HC is unfavorable for large maps.
+As a result, we are dropping HC support for DMS until it is completed, then we will create proper Headless Client support.**

-**People have reported Headless Client working properly in ArmA v1.52**
+People have reported Headless Client working properly in ArmA v1.52

 Add this code to the TOP of your initPlayerLocal.sqf